 Use the Moore Auditory-Visual Questionnaire Report to help individuals advocate for hearing tests specific to their needs;

 Use activities to learn about additional areas of visual processing concerns;

-Create and use videos to help individuals, parents, and professionals learn about the need for comprehensive hearing and visual evaluations to guide auditory-visual intervention programs;
+Use videos to help individuals, parents, and professionals learn about the need for comprehensive hearing and visual evaluations to guide an intervention program;

-Use comprehensive auditory and visual test results to develop an individualized Auditory-Visual Training protocol to improve client’s ability to respond and maintain progress during and after auditory integration training and vision therapy;
+Use comprehensive hearing and visual test results to develop an individualized Auditory-Visual Training protocol to improve client’s ability to respond and maintain progress during and after auditory integration training and vision therapy;

 Use vestibular-based activities, counseling, and educational information in the areas of diet and nutrition to improve the brain’s ability to respond to intervention while minimizing negative behavioral responses.

 AUDITORY INTEGRATED TRAINING